 Clicking the gear icon in the scenario editor will open the Scenario settings panel allowing you to specify advanced settings for a scenario.

 This option determines how Integromat will proceed if an error occurs during the execution of a scenario.
-With this option enabled, the scenario is paused and moved to Incomplete executions.
+With this option enabled, the scenario is paused and moved to Incomplete Executions.
 This gives you the possibility to fix the issue and continue executing from where the scenario was stopped.
-If this option is disabled, the scenario run stops and a rollback is started.
+If this option is disabled, the scenario run stops and a rollback phase is started.
+However, there are a few things you need to keep in mind when relying on this feature:

 This option determines how Integromat will proceed if an error occurs and the execution of a scenario is moved to the Incomplete executions.
 If the Sequential processing option is enabled, Integromat will stop processing the task sequence altogether until all incomplete executions are resolved.
 If the Sequential processing option is disabled, the scenario will continue to run according to its schedule, accompanied by repeated attempts to rerun the incomplete executions.